 Jack London's Call of the Wild: "Nature Faker?

 A lesson plan from EDSITEment.
-See also The Call of the Wild: Teacher's Guide - Schedule / Lesson Plans, Evaluating the Call of the Wild, Knowledge or Instinct?
+See also The Call of the Wild: Teacher's Guide - Schedule / Lesson Plans, Understanding The Call of the Wild, Knowledge or Instinct?
 Jack London's To Build a Fire, Investigating Jack London's White Fang: Nature and Culture Detectives, and The Jack London Online Collection.

 A Night to Remember (Walter